Do You Think Before You Speak? 7 Keys To A No Regrets Conversation

 Words have incredible power for good or ill.
 If spoken without consideration, you can do serious damage to yourself and others.

-Do you take pause before you speak to consider your words?
+Do you pause before you speak to think to consider your words?
 Often, we just say what is on our minds as soon as the thought enters our heads.

 But taking just a few seconds before you speak to assess your thoughts, your mood, and your audience can go a long way in improving your relationships — as well as your own personal growth.

 As Austrian psychologist Viktor Frankl says, “Between stimulus and response there is a space.
 In that space is our power to choose our response.
 In our response lies our growth and our freedom.”

 It is not only the actual words we speak that count, but also you must consider your tone of voice, inflection, and even your body language.
 Together all of these send a clear message to your listener about your intended meaning, even if the words themselves appear benign.